hashicorp/terraform-website/content/source/docs/enterprise/reference-architecture-installer.html.md

 ---
 layout: "enterprise"
-page_title: "Reference Architecture (Installer) - Terraform Enterprise"
+page_title: "Reference Architecture - Terraform Enterprise"
 ---

-# Terraform Enterprise Reference Architecture (Installer)
+# Terraform Enterprise Reference Architecture

 HashiCorp provides Reference Architectures detailing the recommended infrastructure and resources that should be provisioned in order to